tucker-weed/bitdefender-unsafe-to-safe-files-sync/README.md

   metadata file.
 - If you cloned without `--as-name`, use the project path itself (for example, `sync-back apps/backend`).
+- Add `--promote` when you want to fast-forward the work branch to the staging changes.
-- Use `--auto-checkout` if your work repository is on another branch and you want the script to switch branches for you.
+- Combine `--promote` with `--auto-checkout` if your work repository is on another branch and you want the script to switch branches for you.
-- Use `--force` to hard reset the work repository instead of performing a fast-forward merge.
+- Use `--force` with `--promote` to hard reset the work repository instead of performing a fast-forward merge.

 If your work repository uses a different name than the staging directory, pass `--work-name` so the script knows which repository to fast-forward: